 About

-I am a freelance journalist, producer and commentator specialising in foreign news, humanitarian crises and outward-facing UK policy.
+I am an award-winning freelance reporter, producer and commentator specialising in foreign news and humanitarian crises.

 I go where the story takes me, but my heart is in the Middle East.
-I've reported from refugee camps in Iraq, minefields in Cambodia and bombed-out towns in Syria.
+I’ve reported from refugee camps in Iraq, bombed-out towns in Syria, and minefields in Cambodia.

 As a broadcaster, I have done live hits for Monocle, commentated on the day’s news for Sky TV and voiced packages for the World Service.

-Previously a world news reporter at The Daily Mirror, covering major breaking stories including Russia’s invasion of Ukraine as it happened, the earthquakes in Turkey and Syria and global terror attacks.
+Previously, I was appointed as one of The Daily Mirror’s first digital World News Reporters during an era of global crisis and conflict, reporting on major international developments including Russia’s invasion of Ukraine as it happened, the Syria–Turkey earthquake, Sudan’s civil war and refugee exodus, the Israel-Palestine war and others.
 I was also selected to mentor graduate trainees and front social media explainers.

-My bylines include The Financial Times, VICE, The New Arab, ELLE Magazine, openDemocracy and others.
+My bylines include The Financial Times, The Sunday Times, Telegraph Global Health, VICE, The New Arab, ELLE Magazine, Stylist Magazine and others.

 I am forever trying - and failing - to learn Arabic and I am HEFAT trained.